 Do NOT use Scopoderm patches if:

 Before using Scopoderm patches, speak to a doctor for additional advice if:

 Scopoderm patches may cause you to feel drowsy, dizzy or confused.
 If you experience this, do not try to drive or operate heavy machinery until the feeling has completely passed.
 These side effects can continue for up to 24 hours after patches have been removed.

-You should not us scopoderm patches when pregnant or breastfeeding unless instructed to do so by a doctor.
+You should not use Scopoderm patches whilst pregnant or breastfeeding unless instructed to do so by a doctor.

-Do not drink alcohol while using Scopoderm patches, or for 24 hours after removal.
-This can cause you to feel dizzy or drowsy.
+Do not drink alcohol while using Scopoderm patches, or for 24 hours after removal, otherwise, you may feel dizzy or drowsy.

-While Scopoderm patches contain hyoscine hydrobromide, an antimuscarinic, Avomine is an antihistamine that can be used to treat sickness that is triggered by motion and other factors.
+Scopoderm patches contain hyoscine, an antimuscarinic.
+Avomine contains Promethazine, an antihistamine, that can treat nausea triggered by motion and other factors.
 Avomine is also an effective treatment for vertigo.

-Scopoderm patches contain hyoscine hydrobromide, which is one of the most commonly used active ingredients in travel sickness medications.
+Scopoderm patches contain hyoscine, one of the most commonly used active ingredients in travel sickness medications.
 You should consult a doctor for advice before using Scopoderm patches with other travel sickness medications.

-Scopoderm is not recommended for use in children under the age of 10.
-Children over the age of 10 can use the patches at the same dose as adults.
+Scopoderm is not recommended for use in children under ten years old.
+Children over ten years old can use the patches at the same dose as adults.